MyPiDrone/MyPiModule/README.md

          - See chapter : "Overlaying text on the output" here : https://picamera.readthedocs.io/en/release-1.12/recipes1.html#overlaying-text-on-the-output
          - Now mavproxy_MyPiModule.py is controling video and photos snapshot with telemetry text overlayed (255 chars max) :
             - Used picamera python module instead of raspivid (1)
-       - Video Wifibroadcast ON/OFF (default ON) : RC6 LOW or RC6 HIGH
+       - Video Wifibroadcast ON/OFF (default ON) : RC6 LOW (OFF) or RC6 HIGH (ON)
        - Video recording in h264 format on SD card : automatic start/stop with Drone Armed/Disarmed
-       - Photos JPEG on SD card (one per minute) : automatic start/stop with Drone Armed/Disarmed
+       - Photos JPEG on SD card (one snapshot per minute) : automatic start/stop with Drone Armed/Disarmed
        - Videos and photos are stored in /root/fpv/videos directory
        - Viewing last Video with Wifibroadcast (redo video) : STANDBY + DISARMED, LOW YAW (RC4) and PITCH HIGH (RC2) (Warning : during redo video the MyPiModule is paused)

           - (1) Here a python sample with a named pipe MyPiCamera_sample.py and command execution with  tx :
               - mkfifo /tmp/MyPiCamera.pipein